 - Canadian Outdoor Target Championships;

-- Canadian Field Championships;
+- · Canadian Field Championships;

 - Fred Usher Memorial Cup;

-- Canadian Open;

-- optional novelty shooting event
+- Optional novelty shooting event:

-- o designed by the Organizing Committee and approved by the Archery Canada Executive.
+- o Designed by the Organizing Committee and approved by the Archery Canada Executive.

-Schedule of Events Events at the Canadian Outdoor Target Championships will be scheduled as agreed between the Archery Canada Executive and the Organizing Committee.
+Schedule of Events at the Canadian Outdoor Target Championships will be scheduled as agreed between the Archery Canada Executive and the Organizing Committee.
 In addition to the shooting events, the following will be scheduled:

-- An optional novelty event,
+- An optional novelty event;

-- social events,
+- Social events;

-- National Judge Clinic,
+- National Judge Clinic;

-- Tournament Information Meeting(s),
+- Tournament Information Meeting(s);

-- Equipment Inspection,
+- Equipment Inspection;

-- Archery Canada Annual General Meeting.
+- Archery Canada Annual General Meeting:

-- Board of Directors Meeting,
+- Board of Directors Meeting;

-- Medal Presentations
+- · Medal Presentations.